How to Become a Film Director

 Even though you’re probably excited to get started, take ample time to tackle the pre-production with the producer, learn movie editing software so that you can edit the footage yourself or do it alongside a capable editor you’ve brought on board.
 Enlist friends and family to help.
 You’ll need all the bodies and brains you can get.
 You’ll also need a savvy UPM or producer to get that crew in proper form.

 After post-production, look into local or regional film festivals and submit your film.
 Then let the criticism sink in, both good and bad.
 Is there a consensus on what worked and what didn’t?
-Did they dig the story, but felt the music was too choppy?
+Did they dig the story, but felt the film was too choppy?
 Was the finished film a slick production but lacked a meaningful story?
 If that’s the case, take a writing class to see if it’s something you can improve on or go back to Robert McKee’s Story, Syd Field’s Screenplay, Christopher Vogler’s The Writer’s Journey, and Blake Snyder’s Save the Cat series.

 Sitting in that director’s chair to helm a feature-length film is a long trek from sitting in front of your computer at home, learning just what it’s going to take to make your dream of being a film director your reality.
 But take heed.
 It can be done and has been done many, many times before.